Center for Cultural Enrichment (CCE)

 Gender & Sexuality

 University Housing strives to support all underrepresented identities in the residence halls.
-Our LGBTQ-focused student support is assisted by Residence Life Programming Assistants.
-These staff members advise UW-Housings GSA’s as well as reach out to students who have self-identified as LGBTQ and work closely with the Open House Learning Community, located in Phillips Hall, as well as in partnership with the Gender and Sexuality Campus Center (GSCC).
+Our LGBTQ+-focused student support is assisted by Residence Life Programming Assistants.
+These staff members advise students who have self-identified as LGBTQ+ and work closely with the Open House Learning Community, located in Phillips Hall, as well as in partnership with the Gender and Sexuality Campus Center (GSCC).

-Do you have questions about whether the Residence Halls will be a safe space for you to live based on LGBTQ identity?
+Do you have questions about whether the Residence Halls will be a safe space for you to live based on your LGBTQ+ identity?
 If so, check out the GSCC’s Navigate Campus guide.
-In addition, these staff members provide ally training workshops to increase knowledge, understanding and ally support to the LGBTQ community.
+In addition, these staff members provide ally training workshops to increase knowledge, understanding, and ally support to the LGBTQ+ community.
 One of the programs that is offered within the residence halls is Ally Training.
 If you are interested in having this program hosted in your hall, please contact your Residence Life Programming Assistant to find out when this program will be in your hall or area.

 For more information/support/resources, please also consider contacting or visiting the friendly staff at the Gender and Sexuality Campus Center, located in the Red Gym.